The Adult Care Worker Standard will suit you if you are a care worker or want to get your first care job.

-A Diploma in Health and Social Care is flexible to suit all fields of health and social care.
-Learners can select a pathway that suits their role – for example, working with people with a learning disability or people with dementia.
+The Adult Care Worker Standard is flexible to suit all fields of health and social care.
+Learners can select optional units that suit their role – for example, working with people with a learning disability or people with dementia.

 This is the main qualification required by the Care Quality Commission in England and the Care Councils in Wales and Northern Ireland.